 We have started major renovation works to bring two derelict buildings back to life in Salford.
-The buildings on Great Clowes Street, which have stood empty for several years, are being transformed into purpose-built homes to help local young people with additional needs live independently in a home of their own.
+The buildings, which have stood empty for several years, are being transformed into purpose-built homes to help local young people with additional needs live independently in a home of their own.

 One building is being remodelled and refurbished to provide four homes for young people with learning and physical disabilities.
 It will be wheelchair accessible throughout with wider doorways, turning circles, a lift and adapted bathrooms.
 Residents will also benefit from an adapted kitchen, shared sitting room, dining area and laundry.
 The latest assisted technology is being installed including voice activated room controls, self-cleaning appliances and fixtures, a video door entry system and robotic hoists.
 This will enable residents to live independently and reduce their reliance on the support of carers.